HLR/HetSaul/saul-examples/src/main/scala/edu/illinois/cs/cogcomp/examples/nlp/DataModelTests/ReadMe.md

 These are small tests are for checking the edges in the data model graph, and the possibility of making contextual queries.
 ###Notes:

-The base classes are TextAnnotation, Sentence and Constituent
+The base classes are TextAnnotation, Sentence, Constituent

 ###Background: